What's in AS/A level Further Mathematics?

 Half of the subject content is mandatory.
 The content of the remaining 50% varies between specifications, with a wide range of options available, including statistics, decision/discrete maths, mechanics and additional pure maths.
 The assessment structure also varies between specifications.
 The legacy Further Mathematics Support Programme (FMSP) produced a summary comparing them.

 State-funded schools in England can only claim funding for teaching the English versions of AS and A level Further Mathematics.
-Independent and international schools and colleges may use other AS and A level Further Mathematics specifications, such as those offered by Cambridge International and Edexcel International.
+Independent and international schools and colleges may use other AS and A level Further Mathematics specifications, such as those offered by Cambridge International, Edexcel International and OxfordAQA.

 Entries in England for A level Further Mathematics have risen rapidly in recent years.
 Young people recognise that it’s a highly desirable qualification that can help them achieve their aspirations for further study and their future career.